noah-carmichael/Ardiuno-Hot-Lap-Timer-for-Hotwheels-Tracks/README.md

 Ever wanted to find out how fast different diecasts stack up to each other in time attacks?

-This hot lap timer uses an ultrasonic sensor to read passing by cars and records laptimes.
+This hot lap timer uses an ultrasonic sensor to read a passing car and record its laptimes.
 The LCD display display the current laptime and the fastest lap.
 The optional python script creates a .txt file that records every laptime as well as the average laptime.
 How to use:
 1. Set up the Ardiuno according to the schematics below
 2. Find the best place for your ultrasonic sensor and run the code